 Among non-dairy milk options, soy milk provides significantly more calcium than the other types such as, rice milk, almond milk and oat milk.

 Regardless of which type you choose, it is important to avoid drinking raw (unpasteurised) milk or any products made with raw milk during pregnancy, as they may contain bacteria that can be harmful to you and your baby.

 Eggs are a great source of protein, and contain amino acids that you and your baby need.
 They also have multiple vitamins and minerals including choline, which is necessary for your baby’s brain development.
 When consuming eggs during pregnancy, ensure they are not raw or undercooked.
 This means no soft-boiled, poached or scrambled eggs!
 The safer option is to have your eggs fully cooked.

-Nuts are a great choice as snacks during pregnancy.
-They contain essential minerals like phosphorus, potassium, zinc, selenium, copper, and are a good source of fat.
+Nuts and seeds are great choices of snacks during pregnancy.
+They contain essential minerals like phosphorus, potassium, zinc, selenium, copper, magnesium, vitamin E, folate, and are a good source of healthy fats like omega- and omega-6.
 They are also rich in vitamins B and E. Nuts roasted in oil, however, contain unnecessary calories and high amount of protein, so it may be best to have your nuts raw or just slightly toasted.
-If your family has a history of allergies, you may want to consult your doctor before consumption, or avoid nuts altogether.
+If your family has a history of allergies, you may want to consult your doctor before consumption.